 But Gerry Keller and John Papasan write in their Best Seller Book “The One Thing” that the truth is it is a BIG BIG LIE

 Multitasking is neither efficient nor effective.
 But if you still think Multitasking is an effective way to get more done than you are wrong. in fact, it’s an effective way to do less and gets less done.

-2. Research studies:
+2. Research studies show that:

 - Multitaskers make more mistakes than non-multitaskers.

 - Multitaskers normally make poor decisions, because multitaskers experience more stress than non-multitaskers, etc.